Chart Color Schemes

 South Arm has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely to impact the region: Droughty Peninsula Structure Plan, Lauderdale Primary School, Hobart City Deal, and Greater Hobart Urban Growth Boundary Extension.
+AreaSearch has identified two projects likely to impact this region.
+Key projects include the Droughty Peninsula Structure Plan, Lauderdale Primary School, Hobart City Deal, and Greater Hobart Urban Growth Boundary Extension.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.